 I could tell you who I get weekly emails from off the top of my head.
 But beyond that, it’s a lot harder for me to remember who I’m subscribed to because I don’t see their emails as often or they’re more inconsistent (once or twice a month, etc.).

-People don’t generally give out their emails easily because who the heck wants more email?
-But when we do, we do it because we want something in exchange for it.
-So when we sign up for something because we are told we are going to receive something and we don’t, it’s disappointing.
+People don't generally give out their emails easily because who the heck wants more email?
+But when they do, they do it because they want something in exchange for it.

-Someone I follow on Instagram sent me a message in April saying they were starting a newsletter.
-I was so excited because I like their content and I don’t always see everything they post on social media (another good reason to have an email list!).
+Someone I follow on Instagram sent me a message in over a YEAR ago saying they were starting a newsletter.
+I was so excited!
+I liked their content and I didn't always see every post on social media (another good reason to have an email list!).

-Keeping up on social media is exhausting so the idea of getting an email once a week and getting priority to register for events and so on would be ideal.
+Staying on top of social media is exhausting so the idea of getting an email once a week and getting first dibs for special offers I might be interested in is worth giving them my email.

 Just a few things for you to think about.